Girl sitting outside in the sun

 However, strategic decision making in response to the climate crisis can be difficult for trustees as they are faced with a plethora of, sometimes competing, demands – including staff wellbeing, funder and commissioner requirements, and the impact of the cost-of-living crisis.

-This free seminar—with funding from and in partnership with the Clothworkers’ Company—is aimed at trustees and will explore:
+This free seminar—with funding from and in partnership with the Clothworkers’ Company— explored:

 Related items